Overview

 EML

-Exported files are stored securely and a download link is sent by email.
+Exported files are stored securely, and a download link is emailed.

 Go to Admin Panel → Vaults.